They do say that teachers learn as much from their students as vice versa. Well, this began with an image posted on Twitter by Aymenn Jawad.

 On the obverse (the first image) there’s a lion overcoming a tiger, the lion’s tail wrapped around a penant with a Union Jack and some text in Arabic, اسد الله الغالب, asadullah al-ghalib, “The triumphant lion of God.”
-In the exergue of this side of the medal, a Latin date, IV MAY.
+In the exergue of this side of the medal there is a Latin date, IV MAY.
 MDCCXCIX, 4th May 1799, the day of the capture of Seringapatam.

-On the reverse there’s a depiction of the actual assault.
+On the reverse (second image) there’s a depiction of the actual assault.
 The sun high in the sky indicates the time of the attack, 1 pm.
 Soldiers storm the city, some carrying flags, others scaling-ladders.
 The city’s landmarks, a Hindu temple, its central mosque and monumental flagstaff, are visible amid billowing smoke.
-The assault on this heavily fortified city was predictably bloody for the attackers, and we have an account of its aftermath by Col. Arthur Wellesley, the future Duke of Wellington:
+The capture of this heavily fortified city was predictably bloody for the attackers, and we have an account of its aftermath by Col. Arthur Wellesley, the future Duke of Wellington:

 Nothing… can have exceeded what was done on the night of the 4th.
 Scarcely a house in the town was left unplundered, and I understand that in camp jewels of the greatest value, bars of gold, etc. etc., have been offered for sale in the bazaars of the army by our soldiers, sepoys, and followers.
 I came in to take the command on the morning of the 5th, and by the greatest exertion, by hanging, flogging etc. etc., in the course of that day, I restored order among the troops, and I hope I have gained the confidence of the people.
 They are returning to their houses and beginning again to follow their occupations, but the property of everyone is gone.